Work + Life

-(and you're in the same spot you were in 5 years ago)
+while you're stuck in the same spot you were in 5 years ago

 For example: There was a cartoon called As Told By Ginger, and it’s theme song was just—well, it was everything teenage life is, in hindsight.
 You don’t even need a beat to feel the realness.
-Here’s a snippet of the lyrics:
+Here’s a snippet:

 Someone once told me / The grass is much greener / On the other side / And I paid a visit / (Well, it's possible I missed it) / It seemed different / Yet exactly the same / (Yeah, yeah, yeah, yeah)

 As Told by ginger